 Updated April 11, 2017

 The term lead acid battery usually conjures up the image of a standard flooded cell battery commonly found in cars and 80 percent of all production boats.
 There are three basic types of storage batteries used in the marine industry that is constructed of lead and acid: flooded or wet-cell batteries, AGM (absorbed glass mat) batteries, and gel (gelled electrolyte) batteries.
 Lead acid batteries are further sub-grouped into three application-based categories: starting, deep-cycle, and dual-purpose.
-Well focus here on deep-cycle AGM and gel batteries.
+We’ll focus here on deep-cycle AGM and gel batteries to find the best deep cycle marine battery.

 The most widely installed battery on new, entry-level, production boats is still the flooded cell battery.
 This is primarily because of its low initial cost when compared to similarly sized AGM and gel batteries.
 Even though most flooded cell batteries require electrolyte maintenance, contain spillable corrosive acid, and vent explosive gasses when severely overcharged, they still provide an energy reserve that is tolerant of a wide range of recharging voltages and is universally available.